FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 1. Execute the request `Client/Automated Negotiation`.
 The consumer connector will now try to negotiate a contract with the provider to get the data of the selected asset.
-Optionally, you can provide a target address via the request body.
+Optionally, you can provide a target address via the request body, where the data should be sent.
+If you just want to view the data, change the request body to "none".
 This must be a JSON representation of an EDC DataAddress like for example an AasDataAddress:
     ```json
     {
        "type": "AasData",